Georgia nursing staff back with family after virus lockdown

 Moore said the senior home was shifting to two, 12-hour shifts instead of three, eight-hour shifts to reduce the number of employees on campus as another safety precaution.
 It plans to bring 90% of furloughed staff back, but will lay some people off, she said.

 Park Springs’ lockdown started after four employees and a resident tested positive for the virus.
 They all recovered.
-Since the lockdown, the facility has seen three additional cases — all residents.
-One of those residents — a 96-year-old dementia patient — was visited by her daughter and a caregiver after doctors said she had little time left to live.
+Since the lockdown, the facility has seen two additional cases — both residents.
+One of those residents — a 96-year-old dementia patient — was visited by her daughter and a caregiver after doctors said she had little time left to live and then tested positive.
 She later died.
-The two others tested positive after requiring medical care off campus and recovered from the virus.
+The other tested positive after requiring medical care off campus and recovered from the virus.

 For most people, the coronavirus causes mild or moderate symptoms, and the vast majority recover.
 But for some others, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia or death.